Psalms For Life

 39 God spread a cloud cover over his people

-and lit up the sky with a fire overhead by night.
+and lit the night sky up with a fire overhead.

 40 They asked for meat